Skip to main content

 Understanding Metabolic Syndrome

 Metabolic syndrome is a collection of conditions that occur together, significantly increasing the risk for serious health issues.
 It is diagnosed when a person has several of these risk factors.
 The core components are interconnected, each influencing the others, creating a cycle of dysfunction that can be challenging to break.
-The surgically-induced can directly precipitate or worsen these very factors.
+The surgically-induced stress response can directly precipitate or worsen these very factors.

 Key components include: